imhaqer/fast-api-airguardian/README.md

 # AirGuardian Backend - Mini Version

-A real-time drone monitoring system designed to protect critical infrastructure by detecting unauthorized drone incursions into a designated No-Fly Zone (NFZ).
-This FastAPI-based backend service periodically fetches drone position data, checks for violations, stores them in a database, and exposes API endpoints for data retrieval.
+A real-time drone monitoring backend that detects unauthorized incursions into a No-Fly Zone.
+Built with FastAPI, it periodically fetches drone position data, checks for violations, stores them in PostgreSQL, and exposes a RESTful API for data retrieval.

 ## API Endpoints